ReactiveX/RxJava/DESIGN.md

 ##### Micro-fusion

 Micro-fusion goes a step deeper and tries to reuse internal structures, mostly queues, in operator pairs, saving on allocation and sometimes on atomic operations.
-It's property is that, in a way, subverts the standard Reactive-Streams protocol between subsequent operators that both support fusion.
+Its property is that, in a way, subverts the standard Reactive-Streams protocol between subsequent operators that both support fusion.
 However, from the outside world's view, they still work according to the RS protocol.

 Currently, two main kinds of micro-fusion opportunities are available.